Kras-Dev/HW17/README.md

 - Mockito: for creating and working with mocks (fake objects).
 - WireMock: for creating and emulating external HTTP requests and APIs.
 - Selenium: to automate web interface testing.
+- Allure: for test result reporting and visualization.

 ## How to start